LongAiden/transaction-dataflow/README.md

         *  `gen_data_daily.py`
         *  `gen_lxw_fts.py`
     * Create pool `transaction_data` in Airflow UI (optional)
+    * Materialize features and write to an online store

 14. **Access MinIO:**
     * Open your web browser and navigate to `http://localhost:9010`.